Burning Man + Black Burner Project

 • Cultural Consulting & DEI Storytelling

-Key Questions I Set Out to Solve
+Key Questions to Solve

 • How do we create a safe space for Black and Brown Burners to feel seen and celebrated?